 BA, MA University of Oxford; MFA, PhD Princeton University

-Stanley-Baker, Richard.
-“Mythic and Sacred Gardens in Medieval Japan: Sacral Mediation in the Saihôji and Rokuonji Gardens.”
-In Sacred Gardens and Landscapes: Ritual and Agency, edited by Michel Conan, 115-152.
+“Mythic and Sacred Gardens in Medieval Japan: Sacral Mediation in the Saihôji and Rokuonji Gardens,” in Sacred Gardens and Landscapes: Ritual and Agency, ed.
+Michel Conan, 115-152.
 Washington D.C.: Dumbarton Oaks, 2007.